“A musical seed was planted & the course of my life was set”

 Charlie debuted his country songs opening for Charles “Chip” Esten, best known as lead guitarist Deacon Claybourne on the TV show “Nashville” on CMT at the Mountain Dew-Country and Bluegrass Series.

-As Charlie continues to grow as an artist and as a person, one thing is for certain, he is touching people’s hearts and here to make a difference one song and one show at a time.
+As Charlie continues to grow as an artist and as a person, one thing is for certain, he is touching people’s hearts and here to make a difference one song, one show and one film at a time.